Ptujec/LaunchBar/Mastodon/README.md

 <img src="01.jpg" width="582"/>

 Search Mastodon accounts and hashtags easily with LaunchBar.
+You can limit results to just accounts by starting with `@` or just hashtags with `#`.

-On first run you will have to choose your preferred Mastodon instance (the one, you are signed in).
-You can change your preferred Mastodon instance any time with `⇧↩`.
+On first run you will have to choose your preferred Mastodon instance, the one, you are signed in on.
+You can change your preferred Mastodon instance any time in settings `⇧↩`.

+**Note**: You get better search results, if you use an [API-Token](#api-token).
+You can set your token in settings `⇧↩`.

 ### Accounts

 If you hit return `↩` on a selected account it will open the account on your preferred Mastodon instance.
 Use `⌘↩` to open the account on it's original page.

-You can **follow** a selected account right from LaunchBar with `⌥↩`.
+You can even **follow** a selected account right from LaunchBar with `⌥↩`.

-**Note**: Following requires a (free) **[API-Token](#api-token)**.

 ### Hashtags

 Hashtags open per default on mastodon.social, which usually has a lot more results.
 Use `⌘↩` to view results on your home instance.

-You can **follow** a selected hashtag right from LaunchBar with `⌥↩`.
+You can even **follow** a selected hashtag right from LaunchBar with `⌥↩`.

 **Note**: Following requires a (free) **[API-Token](#api-token)**.